Cézembre

 The island's beach is popular in summer with visitors arriving by yacht or motorboat and there are also regular shuttles from St-Malo, although landing is only possible at high tide.
 A small restaurant serves lunches and prebooking is essential.

 Cézembre was inhabited by a number of hermits over the centuries, and featured a monastery for a time.
 There were also five small chapels.
 The chapel dedicated to Saint Brendan was built in 1420 by a hermit priest from Saint-Malo, Raoul Boisserel.
 Vauban fortified the island at the end of the seventeenth century, and it was used thereafter as a place of quarantine, with cargo stored in Saint Brendan's chapel.
 During World War I, the Belgian Army installed a disciplinary company on Cézembre.
 Prior to its destruction during World War II, Saint Brendan's Oratory was a place of pilgrimage for unmarried women who would prick the nose of a wooden statue of the saint with a pin in the hope of a good marriage.

 World War II

 During World War II, the Germans and Italians strengthened the island's fortifications as part of the Atlantic Wall.
-The Italian contingent was made up of two officers and just over one hundred sailors, included in the Divisione Atlantica of the Repubblica Sociale Italiana.
+The Italian contingent was made up of two officers and just over one hundred sailors, included in the 1st Atlantic Naval Infantry Division of the Italian Social Republic.
 During the Battle of Saint-Malo in August and September 1944 the German-Italian garrison was heavily bombarded by land artillery, naval artillery, and air strikes, with 19,729 aircraft bombs, including phosphorus and napalm, and about 20,000 artillery shells hitting the island.
 Guns on the island contributed to the defense of St. Malo.
 The island's three-hundred-man garrison eventually surrendered to elements of the U.S. 83rd Infantry Division on 2 September 1944.